W0481966/W0481966.github.io/elec3020/assignment-4.md

 My project is simple: I display all single-digit prime numbers in sequence on a 7-segment display.

+Note that [the traffic light tutorial](https://simonprickett.dev/controlling-raspberry-pi-gpio-pins-from-bash-scripts-traffic-lights/) is incorrect - you don't need root to manipulate /sys/class/gpio, it's sufficient to be in the `gpio` group.
+The pi user already was, and I don't think that was my doing.

 ```bash
 {% include elec3020/assignment-4/7segment.sh %}
 ```